-- A candidate for the degree must obtain the permission of the Faculty of Engineering and Architecture before entering on the course.
-Application on the prescribed form which is obtainable from the Department of Mechanical Engineering must be made to the Faculty of Engineering and Architecture.
-A candidate for admission must be an Engineering graduate of a recognised university, or must be an Architecture or Science graduate with suitable experience and the required standard of mathematics, or must fulfil the conditions described in Section 2 below. - A suitable candidate, who is not a university graduate, but who is a corporate member of the Institution of Engineers of Ireland, or of equivalent status in a similar professional engineering institution, may be recommended to the Faculty for admission to the course.
+- A candidate for the degree must obtain the permission of the College of Engineering, Mathematical and Physical Sciences before entering on the course.
+Application on the prescribed form which is obtainable from the School of Electrical, Electronic and Mechanical Engineering must be made to the College of Engineering, Mathematical and Physical Sciences.
+A candidate for admission must be an Engineering graduate of a recognised university, or must be an Architecture or Science graduate with suitable experience and the required standard of mathematics, or must fulfil the conditions described in Section 2 below. - A suitable candidate, who is not a university graduate, but who is a corporate member of Engineers Ireland (formerly the Institution of Engineers of Ireland), or of equivalent status in a similar professional engineering institution, may be recommended to the College for admission to the course.